"False"

 CARE: Indigenous rights and open data

-The shift towards open science and increased access to research data is seen as both a significant advance and a source of concern among the world's indigenous peoples.
-There are concerns that ethical aspects may suffer as data becomes increasingly openly available.
+The shift towards open science and increased access to research data is considered a significant advancement but raises concerns among the world's indigenous peoples.
+Specifically, there are concerns that ethical aspects may suffer as data becomes more openly available.
 When data can be reused in new contexts, indigenous peoples cannot track their data.
 Situations may arise where there is no apparent link between the indigenous contexts from which materials and data have been collected and the research context in which the data is being reused.

 The CARE principles complement the FAIR principles and encourage researchers to consider both people and purpose when sharing or reusing data.